-If the damaged or destroyed property was nonbusiness property or employee property and you did not itemize your deductions on your original return, you must first determine whether the casualty loss deduction now makes it advantageous for you to itemize.
+If you must itemize your deductions to deduct the loss or you want to deduct the net disaster loss as an itemized deduction and you did not itemize your deductions on your original return, you must first determine whether the casualty loss deduction now makes it advantageous for you to itemize.
 It is advantageous to itemize if the total of the casualty loss deduction and any other itemized deductions is more than your standard deduction.
-If you itemize, attach Schedule A (Form 1040) and Form 4684 to your amended return.
+If you itemize, attach Schedule A (Form 1040) or Form 1040NR, Schedule A and Form 4684 to your amended return.
 Fill out Form 1040X to refigure your tax on the rest of the form to find your refund.